 NiV and HeV are zoonotic paramyxoviruses capable of causing severe disease in humans and animals.
 These viruses require biosafety level 4 (BSL-4) containment.
 The availability of safe laboratory diagnostic tests is limited.
 Sequence variation effects molecular diagnostics; both Clifton Beach (2007) and Redlands (2008) reported that Hendra virus strains failed in AAHL Hendra virus specific real-time PCR.
 Most published diagnostic PCRs only detect HeV or NiV, but not both.
 There is a need for a more general PCR to detect divergent and novel strains.
 Pan-paramyxovirus PCR assays exist and are in use to detect henipaviruses, but limitations in sensitivity limit diagnostic value.
 The USAID PREDICT program previously used its pan-paramyxovirus PCR assay for surveillance in more than 20 countries in Africa and Asia.
 Virus isolation and serum neutralization assays require live NiV.
 There is a need for diagnostics that can be used safely in the laboratory.
-There is a need for rapid nucleic acid-based assays for disease outbreaks and disease surveillance.
+There is a need for rapid nucleic acid-based assays that can detect all henipaviruses.
+There is also a critical need for improved antibody-based assays for disease outbreaks and disease surveillance.
 Importantly, there is a need to develop operator-safe diagnostic tests for which reagents can be produced without requiring high containment facilities.